zDelirium/file-downloader-py/README.md

 9. Ask user if they want to go again.
 If so, go back to step **3**.
 Else, quit.

 **TODO**
-- Display which files have failed to download
 - Perhaps make a stronger check for the validity of the url link
 - Make it a GUI app (**very big maybe?**)